The nutritional guide to managing PMOS (formerly PCOS) symptoms

 Key takeaways

-• PCOS is a whole-body hormone condition of androgen excess and irregular cycles, affecting around 10% of reproductive-aged women
+• PMOS is a whole-body hormone condition of androgen excess and irregular cycles, affecting around 10% of reproductive-aged women

 • Diagnosis requires two of three criteria: high androgens, irregular cycles, or polycystic ovaries on ultrasound/elevated AMH

-• There are four types of PCOS - insulin-resistant, post-pill, inflammatory, and adrenal - each requiring a different approach
+• There are four types of PMOS - insulin-resistant, post-pill, inflammatory, and adrenal - each requiring a different approach

-• Insulin resistance drives most PCOS cases, creating a vicious cycle with androgen excess that can be broken through nutrition
+• Insulin resistance drives most PMOS cases, creating a vicious cycle with androgen excess that can be broken through nutrition

 • Key nutritional strategies include balancing blood sugar with adequate protein, healthy fats, fibre, and colourful plant foods while reducing processed foods